trains-worldexpresses.com

 Imperial Indian Mail of the EIR, Restaurant in the 30's (contemporary press)

 From 1889 a broad gauge line, which then became a part of the GIPR, connected Bombay with Delhi.
 A competitor became the BBCIR in 1909 on a shorter way via Baroda.
 From 1912 Delhi was the capital of India and in the same year BBCIR started an exclusive P&O special Bombay - Delhi - Peshawar.
 The competing GIPR's answer was another "postal" special.
 In 1927 both companies introduced new train sets and the "race to Delhi" started.
-The P&O Punjab Express of the GIPR was victorious, while the Punjab Limited Express of the GIPR had to be closed down due to horrendous losses.
+The P&O Punjab Express of the GIPR was victorious, while the Punjab Limited Express of the GIPR had to be closed down due to tremendous losses.

 P&O Punjab Expess